 This clip of St George Foundation was filmed and broadcast by BBC News in January 2015.

 This clip of St George Foundation was filmed and broadcast by Sky News in December 2014.

 More media coverage is featured on our Ebola response page.

 How the money is spent

-The Wages & Salaries are local to Sierra Leone for staffing the centre, cooks, social workers, etc.
+The staff salaries are local to Sierra Leone for staffing the centre, cooks, social workers, etc.